Shool: Plot

-Yadav and his men decide to land the final blow on Singh and finish him once and for all, with his goons passing disgustingly indecent comments towards Singh's daughter at a market, causing Singh to lose his temper and single-handedly beating them.
-One of the henchman attacks Singh with a heavy wooden club, but instead bludgeons Singh's daughter on her head, killing her.
+Yadav and his men decide to land the final blow on Singh and finish him once and for all, with his goons passing disgustingly indecent comments towards Singh's daughter at a market, causing Singh to lose his temper and single-handedly beat them.
+One of the henchmen attacks Singh with a heavy wooden club, but instead bludgeons Singh's daughter on her head, killing her.

 When the badly injured Laljee goes to Yadav and tells him that Singh has beaten them badly, Yadav, who cares next to nothing even about his most loyal men, finds it a golden opportunity to accuse Singh.
 He immediately takes a shotgun from the wall and hits Laljee on the head forcefully enough to kill him, and then orders his henchmen to register a complaint that Laljee actually died because of the beating by Singh.
 The police waste no time and arrest Singh while he is still grieving over his daughter's dead body.
-Singh's parents come to help him, and his father (Virendra Saxena) pleads with Yadav to get him released.
+Singh's parents come to help him, and his father pleads with Yadav to get him released.
 Yadav uses this situation to his advantage and gets Singh released by asking one of his henchmen to testify.
 When Singh realises that Yadav was behind his release, he insults Yadav.

 A few days later, Singh's parents leave, and he has a big fight with his wife, who holds his idealism to blame for the quagmire they find themselves in, including their daughter's death.
 She asks him why he won't kill Yadav if he's as brave as he pretends to be.
-Singh tells her he's afraid for her sake, and leaves in a huff.
+Singh tells her he's afraid for her sake and leaves in a huff.
 Manjari tries to commit suicide with an overdose of sleeping pills.
-Singh's only true friend in town, the honest sub-inspector Tiwari, informs Singh about Manjari's suicide attempt and both rush to the hospital.
+Singh's only true friend in town, the honest sub-inspector Tiwari, informs Singh about Manjari's suicide attempt, and both rush to the hospital.
 Singh manages to speak a few sentences of comfort with her, where she absolves him of his guilt and asks him to avenge her and their daughter, before she dies.

-Singh, having lost the woman he loved; feels he has lost everything and has nothing to live for anymore.
-He goes home, readies himself and wears his police uniform, visits the police station and snatches his service weapon in spite of sub-inspector Hussain's warning.
-Hussain pulls out his gun, but Singh kills him and makes way to Patna, where the state legislature is in session.
+Singh, having lost the woman he loved, feels he has lost everything and has nothing to live for anymore.
+He goes home, readies himself and wears his police uniform, visits the police station, and snatches his service weapon in spite of sub-inspector Hussain's warning.
+Hussain pulls out his gun, but Singh kills him and makes his way to Patna, where the state legislature is in session.
 He enters the well of the house, defying heavy security.
 Singh finds Yadav and drags him by his collar to the Speaker's dais.
-After an emotional appeal to members of parliament on the leadership crisis and criminalisation of politics, he shoots Yadav in the head, declares his patriotism and yells "Jai Hind" twice.
+After an emotional appeal to members of parliament on the leadership crisis and criminalisation of politics, he shoots Yadav in the head, declares his patriotism, and yells "Jai Hind" twice.